-- Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - Attend training in order to be aware of and alert to the signs of abuse. - Maintain an attitude of "it could happen here" with regards to safeguarding. - Record their concerns if they are worried that a child is being abused and report these to the DSL as soon as practical that day.
-If the DSL is not contactable immediately a Deputy DSL should be informed. - Be prepared to refer directly to social care, and the police if appropriate, if there is a risk of significant harm and the DSL or their Deputy is not available. - Follow the allegations procedures if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the NSCP and take account of guidance issued by the DfE KCSiE 2023. - Support pupils in line with their child protection plan, child in need plan, LAC Care Plan. - Treat information with confidentiality but never promising to "keep a secret". - Notify the DSL or their Deputy of any child on a child protection plan or child in need plan who has unexplained absence. - Have an understanding of early help and be prepared to identify and support children who may benefit from early help. - Liaise with other agencies that support pupils and provide early help. - Ensure they know who the DSL and Deputy DSLs are and know how to contact them. - Have an awareness of the Child Protection Policy, the Behaviour Policy, the Staff Behaviour Policy (or Code of Conduct), procedures relating to the safeguarding response for children who go missing from education and the role of the DSL. - Engage with external agencies in Nottinghamshire such as MASH, the SEND team and other local partnerships involved in specific pupil care.
+- Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - · Attend training to be aware of and alert to the signs of abuse. - Maintain an attitude of "it could happen here" with regards to safeguarding. - Record their concerns if they are worried that a child is being abused and report these to the DSL as soon as practical that day.
+If the DSL is not contactable immediately a Deputy DSL should be informed. - Be prepared to refer directly to social care, and the police if appropriate, if there is a risk of significant harm and the DSL or their Deputy is not available. - Follow the allegations procedures if the disclosure is an allegation against a member of staff - Follow the procedures set out by the NSCP and take account of guidance issued by the DfE KCSiE 2024. - Support pupils in line with their child protection plan, child in need plan, LAC/CiC - Treat information with confidentiality but never promising to "keep a secret". - Notify the DSL or their Deputy of any child on a child protection plan or child in need plan who has unexplained absence. - Understand early help and be prepared to identify and support children who may benefit from early help. - Liaise with other agencies that support pupils and provide early help. - Ensure they know who the DSL and Deputy DSLs are and know how to contact them. - Have an awareness of the Safeguarding and Child Protection Policy, the Behaviour Policy, the CIT Code of Conduct, procedures relating to the safeguarding response for children who go missing or who are absent from education and the role of the DSI - Engage with external agencies in Nottinghamshire such as MASH, the SEND team and other local partnerships involved in specific pupil care e.g. NSPCC and emergency services to support with our safeguarding curriculum.